slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'Remembering that you are going to die is the best way I know to avoid the trap of thinking you have something to lose.
 You are already naked.
 There is no reason not to follow your heart.' -- Steve Jobs*

-> *'You’ll miss the best things if you keep your eyes shut.' -- Dr. Seuss*

 You will die soon.
-Never get so busy making a living that you forget to make a life.

-Act accordingly and don't postpone joy: live life ready to meet god like it’s everyone else’s last day.
-If you can’t find pleasure in the simple or the mundane, you won’t find pleasure anywhere.
-Just because you are not where you want to be, does not mean that you cannot have fulfillment and joy in the present moment.
+Act accordingly and don't postpone joy.
+Live life ready to meet God like it's everyone else's last day.
+If you can't find pleasure in the simple or the mundane, you won’t find pleasure anywhere.
+Just because you are not where you want to be, doesn't mean that you cannot have fulfillment and joy in the present moment.
 Learn to reframe your current situation and find meaning within it.

+The elderly and dying invariably lament on what they neglected to do, not what they did.

+> *'Either write something worth reading or do something worth writing.' -- Benjamin Franklin*

 > *'Live as if you were to die tomorrow.
 Learn as if you were to live forever.' -- Mahatma Gandhi*

-> *'Either write something worth reading or do something worth writing.' -- Benjamin Franklin*

 > *'What's life?
-Showing up for the people you love, again and again, until you can’t show up anymore.'* -- Rebecca Walker*
+Showing up for the people you love, again and again, until you can’t show up anymore.' -- Rebecca Walker*

 <!--
 - 100 blocks a day -- wait but why
 - Leave a trail of accomplishments or smiles behind you.
-- When we listen to the regrets of the elderly and dying, they invariably lament on what they neglected to do, not what they did.
-- Time never has, and never will solve a damn thing.
-> *'I wonder how many people I've looked at all my life and never seen.' -- John Steinbeck*
 > *'When you’re young, you have so much time but never enough money.
 When you’re old you have money but never enough time.' -- Jon Boorman*
 -->